wp-plugins/addfreestats/readme.txt

 = Features

 Entire profile of the latest 1000 visitors.
-Where your visitors go after they leave your Blog.
 Google Adsense tracking exit clicks
 All pages of your blog are tracked !
 History of your Blog statistics and traffic.